Oulunkylä Football Stadium

-Oulunkylä Football Stadium (Oulunkylän jalkapallostadion), known as Mustapekka Areena for sponsorship reasons, is a football stadium in Oulunkylä sports park area in the Oulunkylä neighbourhood of Helsinki, Finland and is the home stadium of football club IF Gnistan.
+Oulunkylä Football Stadium (Oulunkylän jalkapallostadion), known as Markku.fi Areena for sponsorship reasons, is a football stadium in Oulunkylä sports park area in the Oulunkylä neighbourhood of Helsinki, Finland and is the home stadium of football club IF Gnistan.

 The stadium holds a seating capacity for 2,700 people.

 History

-The original Oulunkylä track and field stadium with natural grass surface was opened in 1934 on the site of Finland's first harness racing track, which had moved to Käpylä in 1927.
+The original Oulunkylä track and field stadium, which had a natural grass surface, opened in 1934 on the site of Finland's first harness racing track.
+This track had moved to Käpylä in 1927.

-The artificial turf with a heating system was installed in 2006 and the stadium was named Fair Pay Areena after the slogan of the project sponsor, Intrum Justitia Oy.
-The heating system enables the stadium to be used throughout the calendar year.
-The covered main stand was built in 2010 with new facilities for changing rooms, saunas, cafeteria and conference rooms.
-The premises were originally owned by the City of Helsinki, but in 2017 Gnistan acquired control and management of the stadium.
-The stadium was simultaneously named Mustapekka Areena by the local supermarket, the club's sponsor.
+In 2006, an artificial turf surface with a heating system was installed, and the stadium was renamed Fair Pay Areena after the project sponsor, Intrum Justitia Oy.
+This enabled the stadium to be used throughout the year.
+In 2010, a covered main stand with new facilities, including changing rooms, saunas, a cafeteria and conference rooms, was built.
+The City of Helsinki was the original owner, but in 2017 Gnistan acquired control and management of the stadium.
+At the same time, the stadium was renamed Mustapekka Arena in collaboration with the local supermarket and club sponsor, K-Mustapekka.

-In the 2017 Ykkönen season, Gnistan was forced to play the first two home games of the season at Töölö Football Stadium due to the replacement of the artificial turf surface.
+During the 2017 Ykkönen season, Gnistan was forced to play their first two home games at the Töölö Football Stadium due to the replacement of the artificial turf.
 The artificial turf was replaced again in 2023.

-On 22 February 2024, it was confirmed that Gnistan would play their upcoming Veikkausliiga matches at Mustapekka Areena starting in the 2024 season.
-According to the league requirements, the irrigation system was installed and the lighting of the pitch upgraded.
+On 22 February 2024, it was confirmed that Gnistan would play their upcoming Veikkausliiga matches at the Oulunkylä Football Stadium, starting from the 2024 season.
+According to league requirements, an irrigation system was installed and the pitch lighting was upgraded.
 The seating capacity was increased from 1,100 to 2,200.

-On 13 July 2024, the main stand at the stadium was destroyed in a fire.
-Gnistan were forced to play the rest of their home matches of the season at the Töölö Football Stadium.
-On 14 August, it was reported that the club is planning a project to build a new 6000–8000 seated stadium next to the destroyed Mustapekka Areena.
+On 13 July 2024, the main stand at the stadium was destroyed by fire.
+This forced Gnistan to play the rest of their home matches at the Töölö Football Stadium.
+The following day, it was reported that the club was planning to build a new 6,000–8,000-seater stadium next to the destroyed one.

-In April 2025, the construction of a new temporary main stand was completed.
-The capacity of the main stand was simultaneously increased to 1,400 seats, which increased the total capacity of the stadium with 500 seats to total around 2,700 seats.
-On 27 April, Gnistan played their first home match in Mustapekka Areena since July 2024, losing 2–1 to visitors KuPS, with 2,253 spectators.
+In April 2025, construction of a new temporary main stand was completed.
+The main stand's capacity was increased to 1,400 seats, which increased the stadium's total capacity by 500 to around 2,700 seats.
+On 27 April, Gnistan played their first home match at the Oulunkylä Football Stadium since July 2024, losing 2–1 to visitors KuPS in front of 2,253 spectators.

 Attendance records

-On 25 October 2023, in a Veikkausliiga promotion play-offs match against IFK Mariehamn, Gnistan had a then-record attendance of 1,622 at the stadium.
+On 25 October 2023, Gnistan set a new attendance record of 1,622 at the stadium while playing in the Ykkönen league against IFK Mariehamn in a Veikkausliiga promotion play-off match.

-On 6 April 2024, in Gnistan's first-ever Veikkausliiga match against Inter Turku, the Mustapekka Areena set an attendance record with 2,352 spectators.
-Two months later on 12 June, the new record attendance of 3,024 was set in a league match against HJK Helsinki.
-On 28 July 2025, in a Veikkausliiga match against HJK, Mustapekka Areena gathered the new record of 3,113 spectators.
+On 6 April 2024, in Gnistan's first-ever Veikkausliiga match against Inter Turku, the Oulunkylä Football Stadium set an attendance record with 2,352 spectators.
+Two months later, on 12 June, a new attendance record of 3,024 was set for a league match against HJK Helsinki.
+Then, on 28 July 2025, a new attendance record of 3,113 was set at the stadium in a Veikkausliiga match against HJK.